 Based on your overall goal, the app will calculate a specific calorie goal for you.
 To achieve your desired weight change, you should try your best to reach this exact goal without going too far over or under it.
 The calorie deficit required for weight loss or the calorie surplus required for muscle building is already built into the total calorie goal, so you don’t need to calculate anything yourself.

-In addition, you will also see your “remaining” calories at the top right of your diary.
+In addition, you will also see your “remaining” calories at the top in the middle of your diary.
 This will change throughout the day as you continue to log foods and activities.
 Consumed calories are subtracted from your remaining calories.
 Calories burned throughout activities, on the other hand, will increase your energy needs and will therefore be added to your remaining calories.

 Is it bad if you haven’t consumed all available calories?